Why do painful periods occur?

 Cold packs may help some women more than heat treatment.

-Diet: A healthy nutrient dense, antioxidant rich plant based diet rich in fruit, vegetables, beans and whole grains along with herbs and spices will help with reducing period pains, by increasing the fibre and reducing the fat in the diet (i.e. adopt a naturally occurring Low Fat High Fibre Whole Food Plant Based way of eating)
+Diet: A healthy fibre rich, nutrient dense, antioxidant rich plant based diet rich in fruit, vegetables, beans, and whole grains along with nuts and seeds and herbs and spices will help with reducing period pains.
+Adopt a predominantly Whole Food Plant Based way of eating.